USE CASES

 Niger Coup

-From January to July 2023, Talosai’s weekly monitoring framework would have tracked the pressure conditions associated with coup risk, including anti-government narratives, governance legitimacy erosion, anti-Western sentiment, military dissatisfaction signals, and regional instability spillover.
-Weekly updates would have helped users see whether these signals were isolated or becoming a broader political-military instability pattern.
+From January to July 2023, Talosai’s weekly monitoring framework tracked pressure conditions associated with coup risk, including anti-government narratives, governance legitimacy erosion, anti-Western sentiment, military dissatisfaction signals, and regional instability spillover.
+Weekly updates helped users determine whether these signals remained isolated or were developing into a broader political-military instability pattern.

 Focus Period: January 2023 → July 2023